taataa/tapspace/api2.md

 Allow affine elements without layer or viewport as an ancestor.
 This enables affinedom to be used for animations and transform controlling.

+Alternatively follow the approach of Vis.js and Google Maps JS API:
+Require user to give the container element and let the library handle the rest.
+Benefit: user does not need to understand how the space elements work and how they must be arranged in the DOM.
+Also, if the library updates its DOM structure, for example to overcome some browser constraints, the user does not need to migrate the host app DOM.

 # Affine Element

 To avoid duplicating the DOM structure, we must somehow